EizEddin/moodle-block_login_userinfo/README.md

 Requirements
 ============
-This plugin requires Moodle 2.5+
+This plugin requires Moodle 2.6

 Changes
 =======
+2014-01-31 - Bugfix: This block used the same title as the core block_login plugin which caused CLI updates to fail under certain circumstances
-2013-09-02 - Add non-vendor-prefixed styles for pulse text style (used when displaying failed logins) 2013-07-30 - Transfer Github repository from github.com/abias/... to github.com/moodleuulm/...; Please update your Git paths if necessary
+2014-01-31 - Check compatibility for Moodle 2.6, no functionality change 2013-09-02 - Add non-vendor-prefixed styles for pulse text style (used when displaying failed logins) 2013-07-30 - Transfer Github repository from github.com/abias/... to github.com/moodleuulm/...; Please update your Git paths if necessary
 2013-07-30 - Check compatibility for Moodle 2.5, no functionality change